AddyRdz/AddyRdz/README.md

 <h1 align="center">Hi 👋, I'm Addy Rodriguez</h1>
-<h3 align="center">I'm a Junior Software Engineer</h3>
+<h2 align="center">I'm a Junior Software Engineer</h3>

-<p>I am a recent graduate of General Assembly's SEI program and I am ready to apply everything that I have learned so far.
+<p align="center">I am a recent graduate of General Assembly's SEI program and I am ready to apply everything that I have learned so far.
 When I am not working on code you can usually catch me hanging out with my dog or watching some baseball.</p>

 - 🔭 I’m currently working on **developing all my skills.**